Dahlgren/node-playwithsix/README.md

 Node module to ease using the Play With Six service

-# Requirements

-The module currently depends on `gunzip` and `rsync` being present in your PATH

 # Usage

 Can either be used as a command line tool or a module